ChadTPape/SOlink-Project/README.md

 # Solcast API Key
 SOLCAST_API_KEY=your_solcast_api_key

-4. Set Up PostgreSQL Database
+4. Set Up PostgreSQL Database:
 Ensure your PostgreSQL database is set up with the schema required for storing Solcast weather data.

-6. Build the Project
+6. Build the Project:
 Build the TypeScript project to compile it into JavaScript:

 `npm run build`